All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Anti-Aging Peptide Protocol: Science Explained

 Quick Answer: Anti-aging peptides work by restoring specific signaling pathways that decline with age.
-They are not hormones and they are not supplements.
-They are bioactive molecules that bind to cellular receptors and trigger defined downstream effects: growth hormone release, collagen gene activation, immune cell maturation, mitochondrial enzyme upregulation, and anti-inflammatory cascading.
-The science is rooted in endocrinology, immunology, and molecular biology, with evidence ranging from robust (thymosin alpha-1, CJC-1295) to experimental (epithalon, SS-31).
+They aren't hormones and they aren't supplements.
+They're bioactive molecules that bind to cellular receptors and trigger defined downstream effects: growth hormone release, collagen gene activation, immune cell maturation, mitochondrial enzyme upregulation, and anti-inflammatory cascading.
+The science is rooted in endocrinology, immunology, and molecular biology, with evidence ranging from strong (thymosin alpha-1, CJC-1295) to experimental (epithalon, SS-31).

 The Science of Peptides and Biological Aging